 - Must have WI Certified Food Manager License (Festival will pay in order to get certified if not)

 PHYSICAL DEMANDS AND WORK ENVIRONMENT

-- The physical demands and work environment described below are representative of those that must be met by an associate to successfully perform the essential functions of this job.
+The physical demands and work environment described below are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.